John Beland: Early career and Swampwater (1970–1976)

 Despite the position of Swampwater, Beland continued to play on sessions for other Los Angeles-based artists, such as James Taylor's sister Kate Taylor.
 He was hired by Arlo Guthrie to play in a house band along with Ry Cooder, Gib Guilbeau and The Flying Burrito Brothers bassist Chris Ethridge, for the Tribute to Woody Guthrie concert at the Hollywood Bowl.
 The concert received huge public acclaim and the live recording of the concert is in the Library of Congress.

 Swampwater and Linda Ronstadt parted ways in 1971 to become the new backing band touring the country with singer-songwriter Arlo Guthrie.
 While in Chicago, they learned a new song written by Steve Goodman during a soundcheck.
 All the band members were fans of the song and began to play it during their tours.
 It would go on to become an iconic song titled, the "City Of New Orleans".
 Guthrie and Swampwater also played Carnegie Hall that year, but Beland grew tired of Swampwater's lack of commercial chart progress and quit the band in 1972 to pursue a solo career and concentrate on playing for other acts.

 Beland became music director and guitarist for the country pop star Johnny Tillotson.
 Tillotson and Beland traveled the world together, performing throughout the United States, as well as Germany and the United Kingdom.
 While touring with Tillotson, he was introduced to Tony King, who was the head of Apple Records.
 He forwarded on a tape of Beland's recordings to Ringo Starr, who approved Beland to be signed as a solo artist to Apple Records.
 He returned to Los Angeles to work on his new solo album.
-Beland didn't complete the solo album under Apple Records, due to The Beatles' pending litigation against their manager Alan Klein.
+Beland did not complete the solo album under Apple Records, due to The Beatles' pending litigation against their manager Allen Klein.
 He remained focused on the project and eventually finished the solo album in 1973 with Scepter Records.
 The album was titled, John Edward Beland.
 Following the release of the album, he continued to tour and record with Johnny Tillotson and remained an in-demand studio guitarist.